 Remember that your body has got you this far, through all the challenges and that is pretty amazing.

 Hobbies, find ones that bring you joy and pleasure and don’t be afraid t challenge yourself.

 Move your body.
-A walk, a dance, body weight exercises, walk your dog, find something that gets you moving.
+A walk, a dance, bodyweight exercises, walk your dog, find something that gets you moving.

-Drink water, eat healthy
+Drink water, eat healthily

-Invest in you, don’t feel guilty for taking care of you, or spending time, energy or money on self care.
+Invest in you, don’t feel guilty for taking care of you, or spending time, energy or money on self-care.